 Joyful San Francisco Presidio Pop-up Wedding

-Shirley and Todd had a joyful pop-up wedding in the San Francisco Presidio this October.
+Shirley and Todd had a joyful Presidio pop-up wedding in San Francisco this October.
 Their original plan was to have a medium-sized wedding at a private residence in Sonoma County.
 But as we have discovered this year, original plans are not for 2020.
 This is the year for original plans.
-When Shirley and Todd said they were thinking about doing a pop-up wedding, I was all ears.
+When Shirley and Todd mentioned they were considering a pop-up wedding, I was all ears.
 I suggested a few locations.
 The Presidio was settled on.
 They went on several scouting missions.
-We came up with worst case scenarios.
+We came up with worst-case scenarios.
 The final plan came together, and the wedding went off without an issue.

 Getting Ready at the Inn at the Presidio